-If you break the word down into its Greek roots (“lipos” meaning fat and “soma” meaning body), the term liposome could easily be defined as a body – or pocket – of fat.
+If you break the word liposomes down into its Greek roots (lipos meaning fat and soma meaning body), the term liposome can be defined as a body – or pocket – of fat.

 As such, CBD liposomes have recently hit the market as a new product designed to allow for the maximum utilization of active hemp components.

 CBD Liposomes: Gimmick or Something to Seriously Consider?

 It is certainly no secret that CBD oil has helped millions of people find relief from a wide range of conditions.
 People have used it to combat pain, decrease anxiety, enhance mood, and alleviate sleep disorders.